WalterP/traefik-mtls-check-plugin/readme.md

 ## Configuration

-The `traefik_mtls_check_plugin` supports the following configuration options in the Traefik configuration file:
+The `traefik_mtls_check_plugin` supports the following configuration options in the Traefik middleware configuration file:

 - `responseCode`: The HTTP response code to return when the certificate validation fails.